AnupamaSarjoshi/moodle-qtype_stack/doc/en/Developer/Development_track.md

 This version will require moodle 4.0+, and will no longer support Moodle 3.x (which ended its general support on 14 November 2022, and security support ended on 11 December 2023.)

+1. Alter list of acceptible expressions.
+Unicode super/subscripts now are invalid.
+Use 150_replace filter in students' input.

 TODO:

 1. Change 'core/event' to 'core_filters/events' in input.js and stackjsvle.js.